syxanash/joshua_bot/README.md

 ```
 He's a very sarcastic bot that lives inside a Raspberry Pi (Zero W to be precise).
-He really likes the movie WarGames and always tries his best to put some quotes from the movies.
+He really likes the movie WarGames and always tries his best to put some quotes from this movie.
 ```

 ## Spioncino